Law of Contract II

 This subject continues the investigation of the law of contract begun in LAW171 Law of Contract I. The unit deals with the second half of the law of contract, including termination and breach of contract, remedies and vitiating factors.

 Written Assessment: 2000 words.
 This relates to Learning Outcomes (LOs) 1-4 Open Book Examination: 2 hrs 15 mins. this relates to Learning Outcomes (LOs) 1-4 There is a supervised exam at the end of the teaching period in which you are enrolled.
-The exam will either be paper-based and offered at an established exam venue or online with supervision via webcam and screen sharing technology.
+The exam will be offered online with supervision via webcam and screen sharing technology.
 Coordinated by UNE Exams Unit.
 UNE manages supervised exams associated with your UNE subjects.
 Prior to census date, UNE releases exam timetables.
 They’ll email important exam information directly to your UNE email address.

 - Written Assessment (40%%)